darius/elv/README.md

 The tests serve also as basic examples.

-When developing this I didn't depend on the ability to bootstrap;
-instead there was a version of the compiler that ichbins could compile (`older/elvc.scm`) along with a parallel version (`selvc.scm`) that could take advantage of the extra features of itself and the VM. ichbins.scm itself and its bootstrapping process were also
+Although now the compiler is compiled by itself, when developing this system I didn't depend on this ability to bootstrap; instead there was a version of the compiler that ichbins could compile (`older/elvc.scm`) along with a parallel version (`selvc.scm`) that could take advantage of the extra features of itself and the VM. ichbins.scm itself and its bootstrapping process were also